coderehan/Android-Security-Interview-Preparation/README.md

 25. Securing Android Components

-❓ How do you secure Activities, Services and BroadcastReceivers?
+❓ How do you secure Activities, Services, and BroadcastReceivers?

 Avoid unnecessarily exposing components.